microsoft/PowerToys/README.md

 - Fixed a bunch of accessibility bugs
 - Now an independent exe, detached from the runner process.

+### Image Resizer

+- Fixed bug where specifying a width but no height generated a 1x1 px image instead of auto-adjusting the height.
+Thanks [@davidegiacometti](https://github.com/davidegiacometti)!

 ### PowerToys Run

 - Multiple crashing bugs resolved.
 - New Unit Converter plugin!
 Activate in the query prompt with the default activation phrase `%%`.
 Ex: `%% 10 ft in m`.
 Thanks [@jsoref](https://github.com/jsoref) and [@ThiefZero](https://github.com/ThiefZero)!
 - New Windows Settings plugin!
 Search for specific Windows settings from PowerToys Run by utilizing the default activation phrase `$` followed by the desired setting.
-Ex: `$ Add/Remove Programs` Thanks [@TobiasSekan](https://github.com/TobiasSekan)
+Ex: `$ Add/Remove Programs` To list all settings of an area category, type `:` after the category name.
+Ex: `$ Device:`.
+Thanks [@TobiasSekan](https://github.com/TobiasSekan) and [@htcfreek](https://github.com/htcfreek).
 - Updated the URL plugin to enable quickly launching the default browser with  the action keyword, which defaults to `//`.
 - Added remainder/modulo support for Calculator plugin via `%` operator.
 - Faster launching from improved Win32 program indexing.
 Thanks [@royvou](https://github.com/royvou)!